Vitality-South/magfabrics-api/cmd/csv-discontinued-fabrics-go/README.md

         API key for MagFabrics API (required)
   -version
         print version number and exit

+Example Usage:

+THE FOLLOWING KEY IS A DEMO KEY. path/to/file/magfabrics-discontinued-fabrics-csv-x64.exe -apikey Zah3QYGl471fdlhw
 ```

 # Build your own version for any OS and architecture that Go supports